gnu-octave/pkg-example/README.md

 - [`DESCRIPTION`](DESCRIPTION) and [`INDEX`](INDEX): as defined in
   [the Octave manual](https://octave.org/doc/latest/Creating-Packages.html).

-- These three files are stored in a directory `packinfo` and tools like `pkg describe` use this information:
+- These three files are installed to a directory `packinfo` and tools like `pkg describe` use this information:

   ```